Grizzly Bear, TOPS, Vampire Weekend

 Dream pop youngsters who love Kevin Parker and Brian Wilson

 Poland waited a long time for a good dream pop band.
 Big-time fans of Kevin Parker, Graham Coxon and Brian Wilson, Gosia Dryjanska and Marcin Mrowka have crafted a sound that is a mix of indie pop guitar, soft electro and thoughtful lyrics.

 They caught the attention of Polish music journalists with their Télépopmusik-like debut single ‘Asleep/Awake’.
-After a few months, they signed with Brennnessel Records, the up-and-coming label that’s also home to Kamp!, and released their debut album In Awe.
-The young Wroclawians’ work received a lot of good reviews, with critics writing about them as one of the brightest points on the map of young Polish bands.
+After a few months, they signed with Brennessel Records, the up-and-coming label that’s also home to Kamp!, and released their debut album ‘In Awe’.
 Their career began fast and just a few months in they played at some of the biggest Polish festivals, including Open’er in Gdynia.
 A dash of Gosia Dryjanska’s sweet voice and the broad spectrum of composer Marcin Mrowka’s musical fascinations make Oxford Drama an enjoyable blend, ideal as a soundtrack for lazy afternoons off.

 On the 1st of March of 2017, the band announced the end of their career as Oxford Drama explaining that they had started working on a second album, but that for personal reasons it wouldn’t be completed nor released.
 In a very last act Oxford Drama presented two new songs and a remix of a previous song called ‘Melinda’.
 Gosia Dryjanska and Marcin Mrowka declared that they will continue making music, but in different projects.
 Fortunately, the future turned out not only to be completely different but also very exciting.